 Jam Making FAQ

-- Why won’t my jam set?
-Just cook a few minutes longer as you need to evaporate more of the water in the fruit.
+- Why won't my jam set?
+Cook it a few minutes longer, as you need to evaporate more of the water in the fruit.

-- What if my jam scorched?
-Taste the jam and if it still tastes fine, move to a different ot and keep cooking.
+- What if my jam has scorched?
+Taste the jam and if it still tastes fine, move to a different pot and keep cooking.
 Stir constantly!

-- What is I ran out of fruit for the recipe?
-It’s fine to add another fruit but keep it all to the same ratio.
+- What if I ran out of fruit for the recipe?
+It's fine to add another fruit, but be sure to keep it all to the same ratio.

-- What is my jars have some bubbles or mold?
-Unfortunately, this is a problem and the jars weren’t sealed properly.
+- What if my jars have some bubbles or mold?
+Unfortunately, this is a problem and the jars weren't sealed properly.
 You need to throw way this jam.

 Homemade Jam Recipes

 Now that you are a little bit more familiar with the art of making jams and preserves, try your hand at these delicious recipes.